-Activating Insights for a Dynamic Future was the theme of this year’s Category Management & Shopper Insights Conference, held last week on the Las Vegas strip.
+Activating Insights for a Dynamic Future was the theme of this year’s Category Management & Shopper Insights Conference, held recently on the Las Vegas strip.
 The event, hosted by CMA and SIMA, highlighted the changing—and often tumultuous—landscape of the past few years and, consequently, category management teams’ growing need for data-driven insights to make impactful decisions to weather the storm and help grow their business.

 With more than 200 companies represented, 20 breakout sessions from notable category management stakeholders, six keynote speakers, and plenty of productive networking events, the event was filled with energy and optimism during a particularly uncertain economic climate.
 (We’d also be remiss if we didn’t point out the energy and endorphins brought by the adoptable puppies on the show floor, too.)

 If you missed the CatMan conference or just want to catch up on what’s happening in the category management world these days, here are five key things that stood out from the show.

 - With changing market conditions, managing uncertainty continues to be top of mind for category managers.

 - To meet consumer behavior changes, category managers need a much quicker speed of insights.

 - Data storytelling is key: Category managers must synthesize insights in order to make them consumable and actionable.

 - More change is inevitable, so don't get left behind.

 With changing market conditions, managing uncertainty continues to be top of mind for category managers.